franco148/dev-ops-notes/aws-amazon/AwsDeveloperAssociate.md

   - Load Balancer Errors 503 means at capacity or no registered target
 - If the LB can’t connect to your application, check your security groups!

+###### Load Balancers Hands On

+1. Go to Services -> left menu -> Load Balancing -> Load Balancers
+2. Create Load Balancer
+   - As we can see, we have the classic load balancer, but that is "Previous Generation" and that is deprecated.
+And then we have "Application Load Balancer" and we have "Network Load Balancer" for high performance.
+   - Since we do not need to take into account Network Load Balancer for this time, we will choose the other one.
+3. Create "Application Load Balancer"
+   - We need to fill all the fields.
+   - We will choose `internet-facing` because we want it to be public.
+But if we want it to be private we need to choose `internal`
+   - Choose the right IP version
+   - Define the protocols
+   - Choose the required availability zones.
+   - Then next: `Configure Security Settings`.
+4. Step 2 click next.
+   - We will need to create a new security group.
+Give it a name: `web-ap-load-balancer-first`
+   - Leave the fields as default for now.
+   - Nex: `Configure Routing`
+5. Configure Routing
+   - This time we will need to create a new `target group` giving a name.
+   - Protocol `HTTP`
+   - Port `80`
+   - Target type leave it as `instance`
+   - Heal check options as default.
+   - Next: `Register Targets
+6. Register Targets
+   - Click on the running instance
+   - Click on `Add to registered`
+   - Next: `Review`
+7. Review
+8. Create
+9. In Load Balancers Dashboard it may take a while in `provisioning` state
+   - It will change to `ACTIVE` state
+   - To verify if that works, copy the DNS in the browser, it should display the web page configured in previous steps.
+   - After configuring it, we can access to our EC2 instance through the load balancer or the IP.
+So there is are some steps only through the LoadBalancer.
+   - That security groups can reference security groups.
+   - If we take a look, in our panel, we have the different EC2 instances security groups, as well as our LoadBalancer ones.
+   - For adding the security group:
+     - Choose the EC2 instance security group
+     - Go to Inbound tab -> Edit
+     - Make that the call only comes from the load balancer (typing sg).
+     - Then save the changes.
+     - After applied the changes, we will not able to access the page via IP anymore.
+     - So that is a very secure setup, because now we guarantee that only the load balancer can talk to our HTTP instances on port 80.
+It also demostrate how to use basically a Security Group in another Security Group rule.